robert-yaman/proteinsFromPlants/README.md

 `bash run.bash`

+## Dependencies

+You need BioPython to use this library.
+Install [here](http://biopython.org/DIST/docs/install/Installation.html#htoc4).

 # Limitations

 - Our algorithm won't find parallel workflows - e.g. apply an enzyme to a protein, then another enzyme to another protein, then combine them.